vunf1/gym_JAVA_MANAGEMENT_GUI/README.md

 - Swing GUI - Dynamic OOP
 - SCRUD SYSTEM

-## Libraries

-- MySQL client connector java - mysql-connector-java-5.1.47-bin.jar
-- JSON manipulation methods - org.json

 ## Case Study:
-###### Sports and Leisure Village Registration and Booking System (VRB)
+# Sports and Leisure Village Registration and Booking System (VRB)
 ---

 - Sports and Leisure Village is a nation-wide club that offers a variety of facilities for sports (such as swimming and indoor tennis) and classes (such as yoga and fitness training) to members.
 The classes are run by qualified instructors working on a full-time or part-time basis.
 The club requires a new computer system to manage their members’ registration and bookings.

 - New customers who wish to book the club facilities or classes should firstly be registered by a club advisor.
 The club offers different types of membership, including silver, gold and platinum.
 The silver